mmerabet42/ft_lexiq/README.md

 ```C
 ROUND_BRACKET "( *[ ?![()] | ?[@ROUND_BRACKET] @or?] )"
 ```
-* Here we've asked the engine to match an opening round bracket, followed by zero or more times a character that is neither an opening nor a closing round bracket otherwise, if it is an opening one, retry the 'ROUND_BRACKET', or else if it is a closing one, stop the loop, then finally match a closing round bracket.
+* Here we've asked the engine to match an opening round bracket, followed by zero or more times a character that is neither an opening nor a closing round bracket otherwise, if it is an opening one, retry 'ROUND_BRACKET', or else if it is a closing one, stop the loop, then finally match a closing round bracket.
 Notice the question mark after the `@or`, it stands for the case of an empty parenthesis (`()`), allowing the `@or` rule to loop zero times.
 * At this point, making a rule for the square and curly brackets, must be easy.
 ```C
 ROUND_BRACKET "( *[ ?![()] | ?[@ROUND_BRACKET] @or?] )"
 SQUARE_BRACKET "[ *[ ?![{[]}] | ?[@SQUARE_BRACKET] @or?] ]"
 CURLY_BRACKET "{ *[ ?![\\{}] | ?[@CURLY_BRACKET] @or?] }"
 ```
-* Notice the special character escaping used for the square and curly brackets (`[{[]}]` and `[\\{}]`), i redirect you to the [backslashing problem](#backslash-limitation) section for a full explanation of why it is needed.
+* Notice the special character escaping used for the square and curly brackets (`[{[]}]` and `[\\{}]`), i redirect you to the [backslashing problem](#backslash-limitation) we encountered for a full explanation of why it is needed.
 * You may think that this is done, but there is one last thing to do to accomplish our goal.
 Indeed, we still need a rule for matching these three possible brackets.
-And this is done by simply adding a rule that or's these three rules.
+This is done by simply adding a rule that or's these three rules.
 ```C
 BRACKET "?[ ?[@ROUND_BRACKET] | ?[@SQUARE_BRACKET] | ?[@CURLY_BRACKET] @or]"